Justin Turner Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.

-- The Astros' 3.94 team ERA ranks ninth across all MLB pitching staffs.
+- The Astros have the ninth-ranked team ERA across all league pitching staffs (3.95).

-- The righty last appeared on Tuesday against the Boston Red Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- Astros pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- In 24 games this season, the 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .239 to his opponents.
+- His last appearance was in relief on Monday when the right-hander tossed four innings against the Boston Red Sox, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.